-That’s exactly what happened when Jorn Vroegh gave a tour of a production line at N.V.
-Nutricia, a manufacturer of medical nutrition products and division of Danone.
+That’s exactly what happened when Jorn Vroegh gave a tour of a production line at a Specialized Nutrition plant of Danone.
 When he asked the operator why production had stopped, the operator replied, “I don’t know how to fix the problem”.

 Now, as learning and development coordinator at the company’s Netherlands plant, Vroegh knew there had to be a more effective way to support workers in their daily jobs.

 This article explains how the organization shifted its focus from training to performance support, which led to a 40% reduction in shadowing time and 75% reduction in the time to set up skills.
-It is a summary of a webcast featuring N.V.
-Nutricia and hosted by Food Engineering Magazine.
+It is a summary of a webcast featuring Danone and hosted by Food Engineering Magazine.

 The Problem with Traditional Manufacturing Training

 Danone's Zoetermeer plant has over 600 dietary product SKUs that it produces and delivers to customers across 55 countries to address a range of diseases and health issues.
 So, quality and service is critical to both the company and its customers.

 When Vroegh investigated how many instructions operators have to learn during their 3-month shadowing period in order to master a production line, he discovered that there were more than 200 lengthy and detailed written procedures.
 He quickly realized that it was unrealistic to expect operators to remember all 200 procedures, especially for tasks that are not performed on a daily or frequent basis.

 To further exacerbate the problem, Vroegh learned that the instruction that operators received during their shadowing period was inconsistent.
 Five different trainers, for example, meant five different ways to perform a task.